syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ### Set column options to auto generated columns

-You can set column options such as Format, Width to the auto generated columns by DataBound event of the grid.
+It is possible to set the column options for auto generated columns by using the [DataBound](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_DataBound) event of the grid.

-In the below example, date Type and Format are set for the OrderDate column in DataBound event of the Grid.
+In the following sample, `Type` and `Fomat` for the OrderDate column have been changed in the `DataBound` event of the Grid.

 ```cshtml
 @using Syncfusion.Blazor.Grids